-- (1) Whenever an FTO is involuntarily relieved of his or her assigned PPO before the end of the PPO's training cycle as a result of an allegation of misconduct or inappropriate behavior on the part of the FTO, the FTO will have five calendar days to request a hearing before the Field Training and Evaluation Review Board.
+- a.
+When an FTO is deprived of PPO supervision rights and the corresponding compensation, the following procedure will be followed: - (1) Whenever an FTO is involuntarily relieved of his or her assigned PPO before the end of the PPO's training cycle as a result of an allegation of misconduct or inappropriate behavior on the part of the FTO, the FTO will have five calendar days to request a hearing before the Field Training and Evaluation Review Board.
 This request will be made via a To-From-Subject Report to the affected member's district commander.
 If an FTO does not make such a request within five calendar days, the right to a hearing is waived. - (2) Within ten calendar days of said request for hearing, the Field Training and Evaluation Review Board will convene a hearing to review the propriety of the decision to remove the PPO from the FTO. - (3) The Field Training and Evaluation Review Board will make recommendations to the Superintendent.
 Such decisions will be rendered no more than fourteen days after the meeting of the Field Training and Evaluation Review Board.
 If the Field Training and Evaluation Review Board reinstates the right of the FTO to supervise the PPO, the City will have no obligation to compensate the relevant FTO for any lost overtime opportunities during the period of time between the removal of the PPO from the FTO and the reinstatement of the same.

-NOTE: Approval from the Chief, Bureau of Patrol, or designee is needed to remove and/or switch PPOs from an FTO.
+NOTE: Approval from the Chief, Bureau of Patrol, or designee is needed to remove and switch PPOs from an FTO.

-- C. General Supervisor Responsibilities - 1.
-Supervisors will enter into the Performance Recognition System and submit a To-From-Subject report through their chain of command to the Field Training and Evaluation Section, Bureau of Patrol, if any of the below are initiated on a PPO: - a. admonishment. - b. counselling. - c.
-Honorable Mention. - d.
+- C. General Supervisor Responsibilities

+- 1. Supervisors will enter into the Performance Recognition System and submit a To-From-Subject report through their chain of command to the Field Training and Evaluation Section, Bureau of Patrol, if any of the below are initiated on a PPO:

+- a. admonishment

+- b. counselling

+- c.
+Honorable Mention - d.
 Department award. - 2.
-Supervisors will submit a To-From-Subject report through their chain of command to the Field Training and Evaluation Section, Bureau of Patrol, if any of the below are initiated against a PPO: - a.
-SPAR. - b.
+Supervisors will submit a To-From-Subject Report through their chain of command to the Field Training and Evaluation Section, Bureau of Patrol, if any of the below are initiated against a PPO: - a.
+SPAR - b.
 Complaint Register investigation. - 3.
-If a supervisor determines a PPO's performance needs to be reviewed by the Field Training and Evaluation Review Board at any stage of field training, the supervisor will: - a. make an immediate phone notification to the Field Training and Evaluation Section, Bureau of Patrol. - b. inform the Field Training and Evaluation Section, Bureau of Patrol, via email at FTES@chicagopolice.org. - c. submit a To-From-Subject Report through the chain of command to the Field Training and Evaluation Section, Bureau of Patrol, and include supporting documentation. - NOTE: Unacceptable performance may include, but is not limited to, the PPO being the subject of a Complaint Register investigation, medical roll abuse, not responding to training, or disciplinary action.

-D. Evaluating Sergeant
+If a supervisor determines a PPO's performance needs to be reviewed by the Field Training and Evaluation Review Board at any stage of field training, consistent with the Department directive titled "Field Training and Evaluation Review Board," the supervisor will: - a. make an immediate phone notification to the Field Training and Evaluation Section, Bureau of Patrol. - b. inform the Field Training and Evaluation Section, Bureau of Patrol, via email at FTES@chicagopolice.org. - c. submit a To-From-Subject Report through the chain of command to the Field Training and Evaluation Section, Bureau of Patrol, and include supporting documentation. - NOTE: Unacceptable performance may include, but is not limited to, the PPO being the subject of a Complaint Register investigation, medical roll abuse, not responding to training, or disciplinary action. - D. Evaluating Sergeant